Common Strippit

 FC750 X-Axis Servo Motor Failures

-The Y-Axis Carriage, which holds the Complete X-Axis Assembly, is made from a 2"x10"x7' long Obround Steel Pipe.
-The Air-Hose from the Servo-Blower is Plumbed into the Bottom of the Pipe to Pressurize it.
-A 1 1/4" Hole is Bored into the Top of the Pipe right under the Air-Input Port on the X-Motor, with a Rubber-Foam "Donut" squeezed between them to Seal the Air-Flow.
+Y-Axis Carriage, which holds Complete X-Axis Assembly, is made from a 2"x10"x7' long Obround Steel Pipe.
+Air-Hose from Servo-Blower is Plumbed into Bottom of Pipe to Pressurize it.
+A 1 1/4" Hole is Bored into Top of Pipe right under Air-Input Port on

-The Problem is, the Carriage Pipe Is Full Of Holes, and Both Ends are Open!
+2 Problems.
+Carriage Pipe Is Full Of Holes, and Both Ends are Open!
+Look at Line of

 Notice all the 1 Inch